 Fracking, fracturing bedrock by injecting water and other substances under pressure to release oil or gas in commercially useable quantities has a long history.
 It has been used in the UK for decades, for instance at Wytch Farm in Dorset.

-Amongst the blocks that were awarded covered 400 square kilometres of southern Herefordshire, Gloucestershire and Monmouthshire.
+Amongst those that were awarded were blocks that covered 400 square kilometres of southern Herefordshire, Gloucestershire and Monmouthshire.

 The northern boundary of this area runs approximately from the Hereford to Monmouth road (A466) near LLangrove in an easterly direction, crossing the A40 just north of Whitchurch and ends near Dursley Cross south of Newent.
 The western boundary just includes Monmouth, Trellech and Tintern.

 While the southern limit for exploration runs east from the Tintern area, crossing the Chepstow to Gloucester road (A48) near Woolaston before ending on the English side of the River Severn near Berkeley station.
 From here a line due north completes the boundary of the area to be explored.
 These four blocks were awarded to South Western Energy Limited (SWE) from Bridgend to seek coal bed methane.

 However, in 2017 they decided not to take the licenses preferring to focus on other, potentially more productive, areas in South Wales.